HandrewOltenish/Godot_Projects/Readme.md

 158. Learned Module IX: Unity Part III - Mostly lessons about colliders like BoxCollider, ShapeCollider, OnTriggerEnter, OnTriggerStay.
 159. Learned Module X: Game Mechanics I - Lessons about basic game mechanics and systems like health, stamina and mana, User Interface, collisions, RigidBody, RayCasting, and analytics.
 160. Completed Module XI: Game Mechanics II - Nice concepts explained here: primary mechanics, monetization, gameplay loop.
+161. Recapped Module XV: Game Publishers - As they can create and market their own leagues and tournaments, they can also set the rules, with Open and Closed systems.
+I wonder what the future will hold for Esports.
+Probably, as the "nerdier" hobbies are assimilated by the masses, Esports will also become something common, and taken as seriously as the physical sports.